ncasaux/camel-plantuml/README.md

 ### 5. Render the PlantUML code:
 There are multiple options:
 - You can install PlantUML extension on your IDE, and graphviz on your computer to render locally (the best option).
-- You can use an browser Extension to direcly render the code.
+- You can use a web browser extension to direcly render the code.
 There are extensions for Chrome and Firefox.
 - You can use the official PlantUML [webserver](http://www.plantuml.com/plantuml/uml "PlantUML webserver") and copy/paste the diagram.

 ## Contributing